Joshua (American singer)

 Joshua Hong (born December 30, 1995), known mononymously as Joshua, is an American singer based in South Korea.
 Managed by Pledis Entertainment, he is a member of the South Korean boy band Seventeen and its vocal team.

 Early life

 Joshua Hong was born in Los Angeles on December 30, 1995.
 He attended Downtown Magnets High School and graduated in 2013.
 Growing up, he attended church in Los Angeles' Koreatown.

 Career

-2013–2014: Pre-debut

-Joshua was scouted by an agent from Pledis during a visit to Koreatown, Los Angeles in 2013.
-He then moved to Seoul, South Korea, where he began training in singing and dancing.
+2013–2014: Pledis training and pre-debut

+In 2012, at the age of 16, Joshua was approached by a K-pop scout while attending the Los Angeles Korean Festival.
+The scout arranged for him to record an audition video for Pledis Entertainment, after which he was invited to South Korea for the company to assess his potential.
+He was given a plane ticket to South Korea, and moved from Los Angeles to Seoul in 2013.
+He trained with Pledis for about a month before being accepted as a trainee.

+Although Joshua had learned some Korean through a Korean church before moving to South Korea, he struggled with the language after arriving, improving through singing practice, studying lyrics and conversations with the other members.

 As a trainee, he joined from the second season onwards of Seventeen TV, an online reality show that introduced Pledis' trainees and showed potential members of the boy group Seventeen before their official debut.
 The show was broadcast periodically on Ustream, where the trainees showed themselves training, singing, creating choreographies and playing games.
 The online show also included participation in concerts, titled Like Seventeen.